MarceloMassarente/apify-linkedin-profile-search/README.md

 Our powerful tool helps you search all LinkedIn Profiles and filter by companies, job titles, locations and more without compromising security or violating platform policies.

+Unlike other Actors scraping anonymous "LinkedIn member"s from search, this Actor can find and scrape nearly everyone on LinkedIn.

 ### Key Benefits

 - No cookies or account required: Access profile data without sharing cookies or risking account restrictions